-- Resources: DNP graduates rely on mentors and the opportunity to gain firsthand experience in a range of clinical settings.
-Ph.D. holders also rely on mentors as well as access to medical information, research technology and dissertation support.
+- Resources: DNP students rely on mentors and the opportunity to gain firsthand experience in a range of clinical settings.
+Ph.D. students also rely on mentors as well as access to medical information, research technology, and dissertation support.

-- Program assessment and evaluation: The goal of DNPs is to contribute directly to healthcare practice and policy.
-Ph.D.s develop new knowledge that improves the provision of healthcare generally.
+- Program assessment and evaluation: The goal of DNPs is to contribute directly to health care practice and policy.
+Ph.D.s develop new knowledge that improves health care delivery.

 Focus of Ph.D. in Nursing Degree

-Nurses who earn a Ph.D. lead through their nursing research into healthcare innovations and novel approaches to improving the provision of healthcare on an individual and population basis.
+Nurses who earn a Ph.D. lead through their nursing research with health care innovations and novel approaches to improving health care quality on an individual and population basis.
 The AACN points out that the number of nurses with a Ph.D. has remained constant despite the increase in nursing doctorate programs being offered.
-This has led to a shortage of qualified nurse educators at a time of growing need for research on the treatment of chronic illnesses.
+This has led to a shortage of qualified nurse educators at a time of growing need for research on treating chronic illnesses.

-To be accepted to a nursing Ph.D. program, candidates must have an RN license and a suitable GRE score.
+To be accepted to a nursing Ph.D. program, candidates must have an RN license and a suitable Graduate Record Examination (GRE) score.
 They typically submit their college transcripts along with a letter of recommendation and an essay.
-Most nursing Ph.D. programs are the equivalent of three to five years of full-time study.
+Most nursing Ph.D. programs require the equivalent of three to five years of full-time study.

 Focus of DNP Degree